Home | About USIG | What's New | Events

 A. Tax Exemptions

-Earnings from economic activities of NCOs do not receive any beneficial treatment and are taxed in the same manner as commercial entities.
-Benefits (exemptions from income tax on profits generated from economic activities, benefits on VAT) are allowed for certain religious organizations and public organizations of the disabled.
+Additional benefits (e.g., some exemptions from VAT and from income tax on profits generated from economic activities) are allowed for certain religious organizations and public organizations of the disabled.

 B. Deductibility of Charitable Contributions